Roger Friedman

-Roger Friedman is an American journalist and gossip blogger.
+Roger Dattyres Friedman (born June 11, 1957) is an American journalist and gossip blogger.
 Friedman wrote the FOX411 news column on Fox News between 1999 and 2009.
 He now writes Showbiz411, an entertainment news and film review blog.

 Early life and career

 Friedman is the son of Arthur and Rosalind Friedman.
 He attended Trumbull High School in Connecticut.
 He is of Jewish background.

 Friedman wrote the "Intelligencer" column at New York magazine in 1994 and edited the short-lived Fame, where he wrote cover stories on various stars.
-His articles have appeared in numerous other publications, including The New York Times, the Daily News, the New York Post, Vogue, Details, The Washington Post and the Miami Herald.
-In 1996 he told Amazon founder Jeff Bezos: "Your Amazon idea's ridiculous.
-Why'd anyone do that?
-Who'd buy that way?
-People can go right to bookstores.
-The idea's dumb.
-It'll never work."
+His articles have appeared in numerous other publications, including The New York Times, the Daily News, the New York Post, Vogue, Details, The Washington Post, and the Miami Herald.

 With D. A. Pennebaker and Chris Hegedus, Friedman co-produced Only the Strong Survive, a 2002 documentary film about Memphis soul musicians, in which he also appeared.
 The film was shown in the Directors' Fortnight in parallel to the Cannes Film Festival.
 Reviewing the documentary, James Sullivan wrote for the San Francisco Chronicle: "With Friedman, the narrator and emissary, tossing questions as squishy as Jell-O and heaping praise on the performers for their unexceptional appearances on the oldies circuit, it's a wasted opportunity."